I was always too scared to try the Chelsea Chop, but after facing my fears and seeing the benefits, I now look forward to

 How and when to Chelsea Chop?

-You want to time your Chelsea Chop so it aligns with RHS Chelsea Flower Show (traditionally the third week of May) as this will give them the best chance of a second flush of flowers.
+You want to time your Chelsea Chop to align with the RHS Chelsea Flower Show (traditionally the third week of May), as this will give them the best chance of a second flush of flowers.

 Bee on echinacea